Welcome to BrightLocal’s latest Local Consumer Review Survey

 One thing’s for sure, though: for today’s discerning customers, there’s no space in their lives — or wallets — for businesses with low star ratings.
 Just 4% of consumers would consider a business with one star – a significant fall from 13% in 2015.
 A poor customer experience could bring the average star rating down, which could lead to a business being automatically blacklisted by a significant number of consumers.
 Keeping on top of reputation means regular checks on ratings across different review sites.
 Businesses must build a proactive plan to encourage positive reviews if they want to ensure potential customers are not put off.

-Q12.
-How many reviews does a business need before you believe its Average Star Rating?
+How many consumer reviews does a business need before you believe its Average Star Rating?

 - 5% require a business to have more than 200 reviews before trusting its average star rating

-- The average consumer wants a businesses to have 34 reviews before trusting the accuracy of its star rating
+- The average consumer wants a business to have 34 reviews before trusting the accuracy of its star rating

 - 48% of consumers need to see up to 10 reviews before trusting the average star rating